predatorray/bud/README.md

     ./mvnw clean compile exec:java -Dexec.mainClass='me.predatorray.bud.lisp.BudRepl'

-Or, if the docker cli is avaiable on your computer, you can just run the lastest `zetaplusae/bud` image published on Docker Hub,
+If the docker cli is available on your computer, you can just run the lastest `zetaplusae/bud` image published on Docker Hub,

     docker run -it --rm zetaplusae/bud:latest

+Or, you can try [the REPL online](http://bud.predatorray.me/).

 Finally, type your Lisp expressions.